zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/create-table/create-table.md

 ## Introduction

-First, we will need to create a 5GB non-partitioned table.
-Autmomatic partitioning will then be used to recommend how is should be partitioned and then it will apply the recommendation.

-For auto partitioning to kick in, the table must be at least 5GB in Always Free Autonomous Database environments or 64GB in non-free Autonomous Database (transaction processing or data warehousing).
+For auto partitioning to kick in, a non-partitioned table must be at least 5GB in Always Free Autonomous Database environments or 64GB in non-free Autonomous Database (transaction processing or data warehousing).

+### Objectives
+- Create a 5GB non-partitioned table.

+### Prerequisites
+This lab assumes you have completed the following labs:

+- Provision an ADB instance (19c, Always Free).

 Estimated Time: 15mins